Personality disorder: Non-PD comorbitity

+Comorbidity among categories

+It is common for patients with a personality disorder to develop symptoms of another kind, co-occurring.
+Patients who meet the DSM-IV-TR diagnostic criteria for one personality disorder are likely to meet the diagnostic criteria for another.

+Sites used DSM-III-R criterion sets.
+Data obtained for purposes of informing the development of the DSM-IV-TR personality disorder diagnostic criteria.

+Abbreviations used: PPD – Paranoid Personality Disorder, SzPD – Schizoid Personality Disorder, StPD – Schizotypal Personality Disorder, ASPD – Antisocial Personality Disorder, BPD – Borderline Personality Disorder, HPD – Histrionic Personality Disorder, NPD – Narcissistic Personality Disorder, AvPD – Avoidant Personality Disorder, DPD – Dependent Personality Disorder, OCPD – Obsessive–Compulsive Personality Disorder, PAPD – Passive–Aggressive Personality Disorder.

+Sex ratio

 There are some sex differences in the frequency of personality disorders which are shown in the table below.
 The known prevalence of some personality disorders, especially borderline PD and antisocial PD are affected by diagnostic bias.
 This is due to many factors including disproportionately high research towards borderline PD and antisocial PD, alongside social and gender stereotypes, and the relationship between diagnosis rates and prevalence rates.
 Since the removal of depressive PD, self-defeating PD, sadistic PD and passive-aggressive PD from the DSM-5, studies analysing their prevalence and demographics have been limited.